All credit goes to Suzanne Collins

 >>------> X <------<<

 I stared out the window of the train blankly, as the outside scene of the world steadily changed.
 From the Capitol, to endless and seemingly pointless meadows, and eventually to my grubby old home of district twelve.
 My eyes followed blankly, and I barely paid mind to the scenery.
 My head felt empty, as though if I focused on any one thing for too long I might break down.
 I had a painfully emotional few weeks on the victors tour.
 Of course something terrible would happen in the very first place we visited, sending me spiraling down the remainder of it in misery.
 Or, more misery than that I had started with.
 Why shouldn't I be unhappy all of the time?

 I suppose there is no reason.

 As the train gradually rolled to a stop in district twelve's small station, I stood stiffly, mine and Peeta's hands finding one another as the door zipped open.
 I looked up to Peeta as we walked out to greet the many cameras.
 His smooth skin, his ashy blonde hair, his soft lips...

 But I acted along anyway, of course, as I smiled up to Peeta once more.
 I had such mixed feelings about him.
 I knew I loved him.
 At least, a small portion of me did.
 But the rest of me didn't know what to think.
 My mind was far off in the distance as I smiled more and kissed him playfully.

 I still hadn't grown used to calling the victors village home, and I don't think I'd ever get the chance to.
 Peeta awkwardly held open the door for me, and followed me up to my room.
-He kissed me on the forehead, hugged me gently, then turned to leave.
-"Goodbye Katniss," he said this in a saddened voice, like things were going to go back to how they were before the tour.
-Us not talking, things no longer romantic.
-But were they?
+He kissed me on the forehead, hugged me gently, and after a slight hesitation, turned to leave.
+"Goodbye Katniss," he said, sounding tired, sad even.
+Like he didn't want to go back to how things were before the tour.
+Not only the romance, but for a long while things had been tense.
+We barely spoke unless we had to.
+Is that what I wanted?